onionshare/onionshare/docs/source/advanced.rst

 By default, all OnionShare services are protected with a private key, which Tor calls "client authentication".

-The Tor Browser will ask you to enter your private key when you surf to an OnionShare service.
+The Tor Browser will ask you to enter your private key when you load an OnionShare service.

-You can allow the public to send you files by setting up an OnionShare receive service.
-In this case, it's better to disable the private key altogether.
+If you want allow the public to use your service, it's better to disable the private key altogether.

 To turn off the private key for any tab, check the "This is a public OnionShare service (disables private key)" box before starting the server.
-Then the server will be public and a private key is not needed to view its content in the Tor Browser.
+Then the server will be public and a private key is not needed to load it in the Tor Browser.

 .. _custom_titles:

 Custom Titles
 -------------

-When people load OnionShare services in Tor Browser they see the default title for each type of service.
+When people load OnionShare services in the Tor Browser they see the default title for each type of service.
-For a chat service is "OnionShare Chat".
+For example, the default title for chat services is "OnionShare Chat".

 If you edit the "Custom title" setting before starting a server you can change it.